EU and UK's 'sausage war' sizzles at G7 as Macron and Johnson spar | Politics

 EU and UK's 'sausage war' sizzles at G7 as Macron and Johnson spar

-In a move that some worry could provoke a full scale trade war, Prime Minister Boris Johnson has threatened to unilaterally suspend parts of the Northern Ireland protocol of the Brexit divorce deal.
+In a move that some worry could provoke a full-scale trade war, Prime Minister Boris Johnson has threatened to emergency measures in the Northern Ireland protocol of the Brexit divorce deal if no solution was found.
 That protocol essentially kept the province in the EU’s customs union and adhering to many of the single market rules, creating a regulatory border in the Irish Sea between the British province and the rest of the United Kingdom.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)